Matrix030/UniDrive_V1/README.md

 4. In the instructor client, log in with `instructor@nyu.edu` / `password123` and choose an instructor workspace folder.
 5. In the student client, log in with `student@nyu.edu` / `password123` and choose a different student workspace folder.
 6. In the instructor dashboard, create an assignment slot for a course and assignment id.
 7. Choose the assignment deadline with the calendar control and enter the time of day as `HH:mm`.
+The instructor UI disables previous dates and rejects any deadline before the current time.
 8. Drop or update an assignment file in the instructor workspace under `<term>/<course>/<assignment>/publish/`.
 9. Watch the student workspace: the file should sync into `<term>/<course>/<assignment>/files/`.
 10. Drop or update a student solution file in the student workspace under `<term>/<course>/<assignment>/submission/`.